Existence of infinitely many minimal hypersurfaces in closed manifolds: Min-max theory on a non-compact manifold with cylindrical ends

 The set of all $p$-sweepouts $\Phi$ that have no concentration of mass is denoted by $\mathcal P_p=\mathcal P_p(M,g)$.
 Note that two maps in $\mathcal P_p$ can have different domains.

 In \cite{MaNeinfinity} and then \cite{LioMaNe}, the widths of $M$ were defined as

 where ${\rm dmn}(\Phi)$ is the domain of $\Phi$ (see \cite{Gromovnonlinearspectra} and \cite{Guth} for previous works on the subject).
-As explained in \cite[Lemma 4.7]{MaNeinfinity} for the case $\partial M = \varnothing$, the $p$-width can be expressed as the infimum of the widths of homotopy classes of discrete $p$-sweepouts (see \cite{MaNeinfinity} for definitions and notations):
+As explained in \cite[Lemma 4.7]{MaNeinfinity} (at least for the case $\partial M = \varnothing$, but the following is true in general), the $p$-width can be expressed as the infimum of the widths of homotopy classes of discrete $p$-sweepouts (see \cite{MaNeinfinity} for definitions and notations):